exasol/virtual-schemas/doc/development/developing-sql-dialect/integration_testing_with_containers.md

 * Create a package of Virtual Schemas using `mvn package` command and run integration tests inside your IDE in the same way as unit tests.

+List of enabled integration tests:

+* ExasolSqlDialectIT
+* PostgreSQLSqlDialectIT

 ## Executing Disabled Integration Tests

 Some integration tests are not running automatically, but it is possible to execute them locally.
-For example, `OracleSqlDialectIT`.
+The reason for the tests being disabled is we can only deliver drivers where the license allows redistribution.
+Therefore we cannot include some jdbc drivers to the projects and you need to download them manually for local integration testing.

+List of disabled integration tests:

+* OracleSqlDialectIT

-In order to start `OracleSqlDialectIT`:
+How to start `OracleSqlDialectIT`:

-* Download Oracle JDBC driver `ojdbc8.jar` and oracle instant client `instantclient-basic-linux.x64-12.1.0.2.0.zip` and temporary put them into `src/test/resources/integration/driver/oracle` directory.
+1. Download Oracle JDBC driver `ojdbc8.jar` and oracle instant client `instantclient-basic-linux.x64-12.1.0.2.0.zip` and temporary put them into `src/test/resources/integration/driver/oracle` directory.
-* Run the tests from an IDE or temporary add `OracleSqlDialectIT.java` into the `maven-failsafe-plugin` includes section and execute  `mvn verify` command.
+2. Run the tests from an IDE or temporary add `OracleSqlDialectIT.java` into the `maven-failsafe-plugin` includes section and execute  `mvn verify` command.
-* Remove the driver and the instant client after the test.
+3. Remove the driver and the instant client after the test.
 Do not upload them to the GitHub repository.

 ## See also